 |D&T: Graphic Products||Foundation Learning Programme including Workskills (BTEC Level 1 Award)|

-In addition to the option to study Computer Science or Interactive Media, all students are taught the compulsory elements of the Computing National Curriculum at key stage 4 through assemblies, the summer term year 10 Alternative Curriculum Day and skills which are developed across the curriculum.
+In addition to the option to study Computer Science or Interactive Media, all students are taught the compulsory elements of the Computing National Curriculum at key stage 4 through assemblies, the summer term Year 10 Alternative Curriculum Day and through skills which are developed across the curriculum.

 Parents have the right to request that their children be exempted from attending assemblies of a religious nature and RE lessons on the grounds of religious belief.
 Parents also have a right to request the withdrawal of their child from aspects of Sex Education providing that they do not form part of the National Curriculum.
 Any comments or concerns parents may wish to raise relating to the implementation of the National Curriculum or the provision of Religious Education should be directed to the school in the first instance.